umayyaal/data-analyst-skill-gap-index/README.md

 which wasn't reachable due to a sign-in/licensing issue hit during this project (see *Dashboard Preview* above) — everything up to that final click is automated.

-*(Full findings and caveats for every insight are documented inline in this README and in the notebooks themselves.)*

 ## 🏗️ Architecture

 ```text